Doris Bither case: Investigation

 Taff and Gaynor visited the Culver City house for the first time on August 22, 1974, with repeated visits over a ten-week period.
-The investigators did not look into the spectral rape allegation, as the alleged violence preceded their involvement in the case and Taff himself believes such incidents did not occur.
+The investigators, which included approximately 25 individuals from the UCLA parapsychology department, did not look into the spectral rape allegation, as the alleged violence preceded their involvement in the case and Taff himself believes such incidents did not occur.

+Upon their second visit to the home, Taff and others claimed to have witness a frying pan mysteriously fly across the kitchen.
+"We arrived with scientific instruments, cameras and such, trying to collect evidence this was real, but it was elusive," Taff later said.
+"Things rarely happen when you are waiting for them.
+After 50 years, I can say one thing—this was the real deal.
+It shook me, then and now, and I still think about it a lot."

-During the course of their visits, investigators noted what Taff called poltergeist activity: objects falling from shelves by themselves, strange lights, bad odors and cold zones in the house.
+During the course of their visits, investigators noted what Taff called poltergeist activity: objects falling from shelves by themselves, strange lights, foul odors, and cold zones in the house.
+On numerous occasions, various investigators, including Taff, claimed to have observed lights flying around Bither's bedroom, which were "corpuscular in shape" and "expanding, contracting [in] appearance, sometimes encompassing the entire room."
+One night, photographer Dick Thompson brought a Canon 35 mm camera and began photographing Bither in her bedroom as she verbally taunted the entity, asking to present itself.
+Those present claimed to have witnessed a small ball of light bounce along the bedroom wall.

 The researchers indicated that those occurrences decreased over the course of the visits.
 They were joined in their visits by an acquaintance of Bither's who said she could communicate with spirits, as well as a large number of people related to the laboratory, or to Taff and Gaynor in one way or another, but Taff and Gaynor (in addition to Bither herself) are the only ones who offered a description of unusual occurrences.

+Evidence and theories

+Photographs

 Photographs of what appears to be lights are the only objective evidence gathered in the course of the visits.
-The images were taken by both Taff and Gaynor with an instant film Polaroid SX-70 camera and a 35 mm camera.
+The images were taken by both Taff and Gaynor with an instant film Polaroid SX-70 camera and a Canon 35 mm camera.
 The investigators indicated they encountered moving balls of light, but what the images show takes a different appearance: a static, circular band of light; an irregular bright line; and shapeless overexposed areas.
 Taff and Gaynor brought an infrared camera, but accidentally overexposed the film, rendering it unusable.

 An analysis of the photographs attributed the result to common photography mistakes, such as a thin object close to the camera, or accidental manipulation of the exposure dial.
 In the case of the 35 mm pictures, mishaps in the development process may yield results similar to what is shown.
 Even if those mistakes are discounted, none of the lighter areas on the photographs are consistent with the trail a moving light would leave on photographic material.